Avraham Burg: After resignation from politics

 In 2011, Burg wrote an op-ed in Haaretz claiming that there was a reasonable chance that a one-state solution would come to pass.
 Of the possibility, he wrote, "It is likely to be a country with nationalist, racist and religious discrimination and one that is patently not democratic, like the one that exists today.
 But it could be something entirely different.
-An entity with a common basis for at least three players: an ideological right that is prepared to examine its feasibility; a left, part of which is starting to free itself of the illusions of "Jewish and democratic"; and a not inconsiderable part of the Palestinian intelligentsia.
-The conceptual framework will be agreed upon—a democratic state that belongs to all of its citizens.
+An entity with a common basis for at least three players: an ideological right that is prepared to examine its feasibility; a left, part of which is starting to free itself of the illusions of 'Jewish and democratic'; and a not inconsiderable part of the Palestinian intelligentsia.
+The conceptual framework will be agreed upon — a democratic state that belongs to all of its citizens.
 The practicable substance could be fertile ground for arguments and creativity.
 This is an opportunity worth taking, despite our grand experience of missing every opportunity and accusing everyone else except ourselves."

-In 2012, Burg endorsed a boycott of Israeli settlement products and said that he personally boycotts all products produced in the settlements and does not cross the Green Line.
+In 2012, Burg endorsed a boycott of products from Israeli settlement, stating that he personally boycotts all products produced in the settlements and does not cross the Green Line.
 He called Israel "the last colonial occupier in the Western world."
 In a New York Times editorial published that year, he wrote that Israel had "become more fundamentalist and less modern, more separatist and less open to the outside world."

-In 2012, Burg was named a senior fellow and advisor of Molad: The Center for the Renewal of Israeli Democracy, a "new think tank committed to leftist renewal."
-According to Haaretz, "the center is funded by left-liberal foundations and groups from the U.S. associated with the Democratic party."
+In 2012, Burg was named a senior fellow and advisor of Molad, a "new think tank committed to leftist renewal."
+According to Haaretz, "the center is funded by left-liberal foundations and groups from the U.S. associated with the Democratic Party."

 In December 2013, Burg confirmed the existence of Israel's nuclear weapons during a speech at a conference aimed at denuclearising the Middle East.
 He said that the national policy of neither confirming nor denying the existence of such weapons was "outdated and childish."

-Burg joined the leftist Jewish-Arab Hadash Party in January 2015.
+Burg joined the leftist Jewish-Arab Hadash party in January 2015.
 In a subsequent interview, he criticized Israel for continuing to follow Zionism as a national ideology and called for the Law of Return to be reduced to a minimum.
 He also said that Israel's future was a choice between a fundamentalist Jewish state and a binational Jewish–Arab confederation with open borders and part of a regional union.

-In April 2015, after Jewish immigration to Israel from European countries had significantly increased following several incidents targeting Jews in Europe, Burg published an op-ed in Haaretz challenging antisemitism allegations and calling on Jews to remain in Europe.
+In April 2015, after Jewish immigration to Israel from Europe had significantly increased following several incidents targeting Jews in Europe, Burg published an op-ed in Haaretz challenging antisemitism allegations and calling on Jews to remain in Europe.

-At the start of 2021, Burg announced his plan to appeal to the Supreme Court to have the Interior Ministry erase from its records that his nationality is Jewish.
-He said he was doing it in response to the 2018 Jewish Nation State Law which, in his view, codified "built in discrimination".
+At the start of 2021, Burg announced his plan to appeal to the Supreme Court to have the Ministry of Interior erase from its records that his nationality is Jewish.
+He said he was doing it in response to the 2018 Jewish Nation-State Law which, in his view, codified "built in discrimination".